Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 - Monitoring and collecting data - Without this data, automation is way harder

 ## Integrating ZAP Action into CI pipeline:
-This will provide a straightforward step-by-step tutorial, also explaining every bit of code, feel free to comment if there're any other things you don't understand!
+This will provide a straightforward step-by-step tutorial, also explaining every bit of code, feel free to comment if there are any other things you don't understand!

-> **IMPORTANT** - Although It won't cover every basic on Github Actions, to get familiar with the basics I recommend this [Github's interactive lab](https://lab.github.com/githubtraining/github-actions:-continuous-integration)
+> **IMPORTANT** - Although It won't cover every basic on Github Actions, to get familiar with the basics I recommend this [GitHub's interactive lab](https://lab.github.com/githubtraining/github-actions:-continuous-integration)

 ### #1 Finding Vulnerable App on which we could build the ZAP tests!